 - Convertible/Forward Facing: Toddlers and preschoolers;

 - These are for children who have outgrown the rear-facing car seat by weight and height requirements.
 A convertible seat should always use a forward-facing seat with a harness for as long as possible.
 Again, up to the weight or height according to the manufacture;

 - Booster Seats: School-aged children;

 - These are for children whose weight or height exceed the forward-facing limits.
 It is best and required to use a belt-positioning booster seat until the seat belt fits properly.
 Typically when the child has reached 4 feet, 9 inches in height and are between the ages of 8 and 12.
 All children who are younger than 13 should ride in the backseat;

 - Older Children: Seat belts;

 - When children are old enough and big enough, they graduate from booster seats to using a seat belt.
 They should always use lap and shoulder belts for the best protection.

 These are just a few tips on car seat safety.
-If you or your family have been injured in an accident, please do not hesitate to contact our office.
+If you or your family have been injured in an accident involving a defective car seat, please do not hesitate to contact our office.
 Consultations are free!